huggingface/olm-datasets/README.md

 * Run the OSCAR filters used by BigScience for the BLOOM language model.
 These filters ensure some level of text quality and reduce pornographic content.
 * Deduplicate the data.

-This code is also highly parallelized, although it can certianly be improved further.
-It can process over a terabyte from Common Crawl in about a day, and all of English Wikipedia in less than an hour if you have:
+This code is also fairly parallelized, although it can certianly be improved further.
+It can process over a terabyte from Common Crawl in a day or two, and all of English Wikipedia in less than an hour if you have:
 * A machine with a lot of CPUs and memory.
 * A fast internet connection.